reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ## HTTP Methods Used to Update Records

-The CRUD methods to update records are: PUT, PATCH.
+The CRUD methods to update records are PUT and PATCH.

 ### Executing an HTTP `PUT` Request to Update an Existing Record

 We use HTTP `PUT` to update an existing user.
-We need to provide details needed to update the user.
+We need to provide the details needed to update the user.

 Implementation for updating an existing user: